Preventing abuse in a home care setting

 How can abuse manifest itself in a home care setting?

-Not every act that counts as abuse in care is legally prohibited.
-Nonetheless, these acts can be physically and mentally harmful to health over the long term.
+Not every act that can be described as abuse in care is legally prohibited.
+Nonetheless, these acts can be physically and psychologically harmful to health over the long term.

 Psychological abuse